 The report found that most victims of fatal hit-and-run crashes are pedestrians or bicyclists.
 Over the past 10 years, nearly 20 percent of all pedestrian deaths were caused by hit-and-run car crashes, meanwhile just one percent of all driver fatalities in that same time period.

 It is illegal in every state to leave the scene of an accident, regardless of who caused the traffic accident.
 The penalty for leaving the scene varies depending on the whether there was property or personal injury damage.
 It is considered a Class A misdemeanor in Illinois.
 You should report the accident at once so the authorities can search for the other party immediately.
-Talking to a car accident lawyer to prepare the claim should also be done straight away.

 One thing I can recommend to Illinois drivers is make sure you have full auto coverage on your vehicles.
 This includes uninsured and underinsured motorist coverage.
 What this means is that if you are struck by an uninsured vehicle or a vehicle that flees the scene and you are unable to collect their information, then your uninsured motorist coverage will kick in.
 This means that if you are injured in this type of accident, you can make a claim against your own insurance company for any injuries, medical bills, lost wages, pain and suffering and loss of a normal life damages.
 All of this can and should be covered by your own insurance company.
 Based on the above hit and run numbers provided by AAA, I cannot stress how important it is to purchase uninsured and underinsured motorists coverage from your insurance carrier.